 Visiting Marrakech - PhotoblogIn early fall of 2019 I had the opportunity to visit the ancient city of Marrakech in Morocco.
-A trip to Morocco has been on my bucket list for a long time.
-The mystique, different culture and photography opportunities I associated with that country was the big draw.
+A trip to Morocco had been on my bucket list for a long time.
+The mystique, the different culture and photography opportunities I associated with that country was the big draw.
 The city of Marrakech has been a cultural and trading center for centuries.
 Today the city is one of the busiest in Africa.
 Marrakech comprises an old fortified city (medina) packed with vendors and their stalls (souks).
 This medina quarter is a UNESCO World Heritage Site and it was the center of my interest.
-Outside of the medina the city looks like many other large and busy cities.
+Outside of the medina, the city looks like many other large and busy cities.
+A relaxing way to see the city is via horse carriage.
+So we hopped on one of those after a customary haggling. - Below we are approaching the wall enclosing the medina.

 Another must-visit attraction is the Bahia Palace, built in